Wine Harvest & Hope

-Harvest this year has been a small ray of sunshine in an otherwise fairly dark and gloomy year.
+Harvest this year (2020) has been a small ray of sunshine in an otherwise fairly dark and gloomy year.
 This, in the sense that the quality seems to have been very good, if not excellent, from the north to the south in Italy.
-Covid has had its grip over Italy and the entire world for the most part of this year.
+Covid has had its grip over Italy and the entire world for most of this year.
 Due to lockdown in the spring, many sales channels dried up and wineries found themselves with the cellars full of stock.
-New sales channels had to be explored fairly quickly, e-commerce and digital marketing became of the essence.
+New sales channels had to be explored fairly quickly, e-commerce (buying wine online) and digital marketing became of the essence.

 As mentioned above, it was a great year when it comes to quality while the yield overall was lower.
 The total production is set to 46,6 million hectoliters which are only 2% less than in 2019.
 However, the yield is said to have been considerably lower in the central and southern parts of Italy.
 The Sole 24 Ore reports, for example, that there was a reduction in yield with 21% in Tuscany, 20% in Sicily, and 10% in Lazio.

 As a result of the economical difficulties for the wine sector due to the Covid pandemic, many consortiums (for example, the consortiums of Valpolicella, Soave, Prosecco di Valdobbiadene, Brunello di Montalcino, and Chianti) indeed implemented a decision or at least a recommendation of reducing the yield for this year’s harvest.
 It was a way to prevent a drop in wine prices and to find a solution to the lack of space in the wine cellars.
 When the sales dropped drastically for many due to Covid, the wineries found themselves with too much wine on their hands that they did not manage to sell.